EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

 - support the commissioning agent when verifying that the implemented control sequence meets the original specification

-![EnochRick's Breakdown of Purpose diagram](images/introDiagram.png) This image from the original paper on CDL[^Reference5]
+![EnochRick's Breakdown of Purpose diagram](images/introDiagram.png) This image from the original paper on CDL[^Reference5] and then i added everything in red below it.

 <ins>Stakeholders:</ins>
 - Mechanical Desinger - MEP PE workflows